Also known as: Idiopathic intracranial hypertension and Benign intracranial hypertension

 Tests that may be done include:

-Treatment must be directed at the specific cause of the pseudotumor.
+Treatment is aimed at the cause of the pseudotumor.

-A lumbar puncture can help relieve pressure within the brain and prevent vision problems.
+A lumbar puncture can help relieve pressure in the brain and prevent vision problems.

 Other treatments may include: